runonautomation/pcf-deployment-helpers/README.md

 terraform output | grep blob -C 3 terraform output  | grep bucket -C 1
 ```
+Add manually a project viewer role for the
+service account to be able to list buckets

 - Resources load balancer
 ```